SHENSHENZYC/neural-style-transfer/README.md

 The style image remains constant, while the content image is varied, resulting in a collection of style-transferred images with diverse content and visual styles.

-You can find more example images in the `data/` directory or more example videos in the `videos/` directory of this repository, or you could try out the style transfer tools yourself with the images of your choice!
+You can find more example images in the `data/` directory or more example videos in the `videos/` directory of this repository, or you could try out the style transfer tools yourself with the images and videos of your choice!

 ## Contributing